Symmetry and geometry in generalized Higgs effective field theory -- Finiteness of oblique corrections v.s. perturbative

 even if there might exist non-vanishing $\bar{R}_{ijkl}$.
 What does the condition (\ref{eq:cond1}) imply, then?
 Combining the equivalence theorem and the results presented in \S.~\ref{sec:Amplitude}, we see that the condition (\ref{eq:cond1}) ensures the tree-level unitarity of the high energy $p$-wave scattering amplitude in the

 channel.
+In the high energy limit, the amplitude (\ref{eq:channel1}) corresponds to the $V^b_L V^c_L \to \varphi^i \, \varphi^j$ scattering amplitudes because of the equivalence theorem.
 Here $V_L^a$ stands for the longitudinally polarized massive gauge bosons, $V_L^{1,2}=W_L^{1,2}$ and $V_L^3 = Z_L$.
-The one-loop finiteness of the $S$ and $U$ parameters does not require a completely flat scalar manifold.
+The one-loop finiteness of the $S$ and $U$ parameters does not require a completely flat scalar manifold: the scattering amplitudes $\varphi^i \varphi^j \to \varphi^k \varphi^l$ other than the NG boson channels may still violate the tree-level unitarity.
 Once the $p$-wave tree-level unitarity in the channel (\ref{eq:channel1}) is somehow ensured, it is potentially possible to construct strongly interacting EWSB models without violating the one-loop finiteness of the $S$ and $U$ parameters.

 Moreover, as we see in Appendix~\ref{app:ffamp}, the covariant derivative of the Killing vector $(w_c^i)_{;j}$ is related with the light-fermion scattering amplitudes